OWesterwinter/OWesterwinter.github.io/_posts/working_papers/2016-11-28-The-Politics-of-Informal-Governance.md

 of cooperation in global governance.
 In this paper, I examine the factors that lead states to choose between formal intergovernmental organizations, informal intergovernmental organizations, and transnational public-private governance initiatives to structure their interactions and govern global problems.
-I highlight the political dimensions of informal governance and argue that distributional conict and power asymmetries are critical for the selection and design of informal modes of international cooperation.
+I highlight the political dimensions of informal governance and argue that distributional conflict and power asymmetries are critical for the selection and design of informal modes of international cooperation.
 States use informal institutions as a means to project power and bias outcomes toward their particularistic interests.
 Using a new dataset on formal and informal international institutions, I test hypotheses derived from